This post is an updated version of one I originally published in 2016.

 - 1-4 pictures of any special event, holiday, vacation, birthday party, etc. (if applicable)

-As I mentioned above, I don’t literally have a checklist to follow and cross off every single month.
-Instead, this mental checklist of photos helps me to be more intentional about what photos I’m taking so I can actually enjoy participating in activities instead of snapping photos non-stop all month long.
+As I mentioned above, I don’t actually have a paper checklist to follow and cross off every single month.
+Instead, this mental checklist of photos helps me to be more intentional about what photos I’m taking so I can enjoy participating in activities instead of snapping photos non-stop all month long.

 It also helps tremendously when it comes time to narrow my photos down for the kids’ yearly digital photo albums.

 For example, the photos below are my favorite photos for August.
-They were all uploaded to my Flickr account and tagged with “August16” so I know they were taken in August of 2016.
+They were all uploaded to my Flickr account and tagged with “August19” so I know they were taken in August of 2019.

 Here’s my “checklist” of favorite August photos:

-In fact, before I started following this mental checklist, it was not uncommon for us to go months and months without any full-family pictures (especially before we had kids) — and then I’d start working on our digital photo albums and realize we only had pictures of our house, or we had 20 good pictures of James and only 1 of Simon and Nora.
+In fact, before I started following this mental checklist, it was not uncommon for me to go months and months without any full-family pictures (especially before we had kids) — and then I’d start working on our digital photo albums and realize we only had pictures of our house, or we had 20 good pictures of James and only 1 of the other kids!

-True Story: In 2007, I only took 2 pictures of Dave and I together the entire year!
+True Story: In 2007, I only took 2 pictures of Dave and me together the entire year!

 This might not bother some of you, but if I’m going to put time and effort into making nice digital albums every year, I want our WHOLE family to be included in our photo albums!
 Plus, it’s a lot more fun to send cute pictures to grandparents and great-grandparents when I have a nice selection of good photos to choose from each month!